 So they have different areas to protect.
 A homeless dog will try to move away from you to avoid biting you.

-Majority of dogs that are homeless street dogs wild dogs they do understand this it’s hardwired in them.
+Majority of dogs that are homeless street dogs, or wild dogs understand it and it is hardwired in them.

 Dogs always give off a body language that most people don’t understand.
-The only advice I would have if you had a dog that was little bit fearful and scared of other people put a jacket on the dog that says “Do not touch.”
+The only advice I would have if you had a dog that was little bit fearful and scared of other people, put a jacket on the dog that says “Do not touch.”

 After reading dog body language and rehabilitating dogs for 30 years, I’ve seen too many incidents where it was fine for the first 45 minutes.
 The dog was laying down getting pet by someone.
 After that person was done petting them the dog bit the person.
 So I say not a good idea.
 Some dogs are just perfect and have no problems whatsoever.
-But I want my dog to be into me more than other dogs.
-Imagine having your dog so into you all he pays attention as you.
+But I want my dog to be into me more than other dogs or other people.
+Imagine having your dog so into you that all he pays attention to is you.

-Oftentimes I hear people saying I trust my dog.
-We don’t want to teach the dog how to use his teeth to fix problems..
+Oftentimes I hear people say ” I trust my dog.”
+We don’t want to teach the dog how to use his teeth to fix problems.

-so the end of the day my advice is don’t put your dog in a situation where you’re not making decisions.
+So, at the end of the day my advice is don’t put your dog in a situation where you’re not making decisions.
 If you don’t make decisions than your dog will have to make a decision.
 Oftentimes, as you know, dog’s don’t always make the best decisions when they feel backed into a corner.
 This could cost your dog his life or his freedom.
 He could lose his home with you.
 Remember, until dogs can speak for themselves, you have to.